0p3r4t4/PPPUCPP2nd/README.md

 I don't actually think that my source code in this repository deserves any licensing.
-It's far from useful in any real-world scenario other than educational purpouses (and perhaps not even that).
+It's far from useful in any real-world scenario other than for educational purpouses (and perhaps not even that).

 I don't care about what could be done with the source code, so I choose a [MIT License](https://gitlab.com/0p3r4t4/PPPUCPP2nd/blob/master/LICENSE) for one